swhitley/ERPHelper/README.md

 ### How to use
 Open Notepad++, select **Plugins / ERP Helper**.

+## About Notepad++

+Notepad++ is a free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
+Running in the MS Windows environment, its use is governed by GNU General Public License.
+For more information, please visit the [official site](https://notepad-plus-plus.org/).

 ## Supporting ERP Helper
 ERP Helper is an MIT-licensed open source project with its ongoing development made possible entirely by the support of these awesome backers.
 If you'd like to join them, please consider the options below: